Teacher Perception of New Technology Use at School

 Summary of Findings and Conclusion

 The main aim of this study was to ascertain the view of high school teachers in the United States concerning the adoption of new technology tools in learning.
 One of the reasons is that the insights of the educators are vital as far as gaining the required momentum in the adoption of new media in the discharge of learning in schools is concerned.
-Based on the three research questions that were used in the research, the following can be noted from the research.
+The following can be inferred from the research based on the three research questions that were employed.
 It is important to list the research questions to bring out a summary of the findings regarding what the research sought to achieve.

 Research question one (R1) stated that: